mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 Notice that, to publish a commitment, an operator must provide a deposit of 10,000 tez.
 For this reason, the operator is said to be a **staker**.
 Several users can stake on the same commitment.
-When a staker *S* publishes a new commitment based on a commitment that *S* is staking on, *S* does not have to provide a new deposit: the deposit also applies to this new commitment.
+When a staker publishes a new commitment based on a commitment she is staking on, she does not have to provide a new deposit: the deposit also applies to this new commitment.

 There is no need to synchronize between operators: if two honest